Guatemala- Tikal

 Three more Mexican states: Villahermosa, Campeche and Yucatan

-After the blockades, rough highways and jungle ruins of Chiapas, we were ready to head for the touristic coastline.
+After the blockades, rough highways, and jungle ruins of Chiapas we were ready to head for the touristic coastline.
 We arrived into the still, humidity of the city of Villahermosa (located in the state of Villahermosa) late in the evening.
 Our campsite for the night was a museum parking lot.
 We planned to tour the … More Three more Mexican states: Villahermosa, Campeche and Yucatan

 San Cristobal to Palenque – Roadblock!
 You can’t pass by here today!

 While we were visiting San Cristobal de las Casas we took our first trip with a tour guide!
 We paid for a van ride and boat tour of Sumidero Canyon.
 The van picked us up in town and drove us about 2 hours to the boat launch area.
-We boarded a boat with our puffy lifejacket … More San Cristobal to Palenque – Roadblock!
+We boarded a boat with our puffy … More San Cristobal to Palenque – Roadblock!
 You can’t pass by here today!

 Visiting an “orphanage” in Mexico- Hogar Infantil